 Tools

 Tools give agents the ability to act — search the web, query databases, call APIs, execute code, and more.
-ORQO has three distinct tool layers, each serving a different purpose.
+ORQO has four distinct tool layers, each serving a different purpose.

-Every agent automatically has access to a set of internal tools provided by the engine.
-These are not visible in the UI and cannot be modified — they're the fundamental capabilities an agent needs to function within a team:
+Every agent automatically has access to a set of built-in capabilities that enable teamwork.
+These are not visible in the UI and cannot be modified — they're the fundamental abilities an agent needs to function within a team:

 You don't configure these.
 They're always available.